 Following the legislation change in March 2015, police are now more widely using drug swabs that can detect drivers under the influence of drugs by the roadside.

-The Gloucestershire Road Safety Partnership is committed to working with everyone to ensure each journey made is as safe as possible.
+The Gloucestershire Road Safety Team is committed to working with everyone to ensure each journey made is as safe as possible.
 An important aim is to increase sociable driving as we believe that this will result in more peaceful and happy communities where we all share the road safely and think more about each other’s needs.
 This is why we have launched our sociable driver campaign.